 Litigation & Arbitration

-- Regularly defends employers as lead counsel in litigation and arbitration involving claims of discrimination, retaliation, sexual and racial harassment, breach of contract, wrongful discharge, and worker’s compensation retaliation
+- Regularly represents employers in employment and appellate litigation involving complex procedural and jurisdictional questions and substantive claims of discrimination, sexual and racial harassment, breach of contract, and worker’s compensation retaliation

 - Represented, as part of litigation team, through trial and appeal a large manufacturing client in a class-action race discrimination lawsuit involving precedent-setting issues of disparate treatment and disparate impact

-- Regularly defends employers in wage and hour cases, including both single plaintiff and large class and/or collective actions often involving difficult statutory, procedural, and indemnification issues
+- Regularly defends employers in wage and hour litigation, including both single plaintiff and large class and/or collective actions and often involving difficult statutory, procedural, and indemnification issues

 - Department of Labor: Successfully managed DOL Wage & Hour Division investigations and audits for multiple employers in multiple locations, including nationwide manufacturer and multi-state oilfield services client